Newspaper Page Text

 find the defendant guilty that Mrs.

-Satterfield, their white witness.
+Satterfield, their white witness,

-whom he stieted was an impressive
+whom he sis ted was an impressive

 witness, would have to be called a